Greece offers bounty for guerrilla who failed to return to jail

 Xiros, whose Marxist November 17 group claimed responsibility for attacks that killed Greek, U.S. and British businessmen and diplomats, has since appeared on video vowing to avenge the pain that ordinary Greeks have suffered under two international bailouts.

-He has called on leftists and anarchists to unite against police, journalists and politicians whom many Greeks blame for their country’s debt crisis and the job losses and widespread poverty that followed.
+He has called on leftists and anarchists to unite against police, journalists and politicians who many Greeks blame for their country’s debt crisis and the job losses and widespread poverty that followed.

 Many Greeks are asking why a convicted guerrilla group member was allowed to leave prison without being monitored.